 This upcoming season is one of joy, activity, growth, and expressive energy.

 It’s an ideal time to get outside and experience a boost in mood, mental acuity, and physical vitality.

 Rise early, relax excessively, meditate regularly, and hydrate constantly.

-> Paying attention to your diet this summer and balancing the elements will improve your overall health and ensure your Qi is flowing smoothly.
+Pay attention to your diet this summer and work towards balancing the elements.

-> Use food as your medicine this season and try to include more ‘cooling’ foods at your next barbeque.
+Why not use food as your medicine and try to include more cooling foods this summer?

 Who knows, you may even set a “cool” new trend.